 - CON: Work opportunities for expats are limited

 Work opportunities for expats are limited because they are largely quota-based.
 Companies must apply for a work permit to employ foreign workers and this is dependent on their capital investments in Ghana.
 There are other options available, however, such as possibilities for company transfers to branches in Ghana or even starting up a new business.

 Healthcare in Ghana

 Expats should organise private health insurance and though this can be costly, many expat companies include this as part of their employment package.
 Health insurance can cover a range of health issues, treatment in higher-quality private medical facilities, as well as medical evacuation and repatriation in case of emergencies.

 - CON: Health concerns like malaria are serious

 Mosquito-related illnesses such as malaria and yellow fever have been major issues in Ghana.
-Yellow fever vaccinations are compulsory for everyone moving and living there, so this is unlikely to be a major concern.
-Still, mosquito repellent and mosquito nets are necessary precautions, and expats should be well-informed of the diseases, and which hospitals provide quality healthcare.
+Mosquito repellent and mosquito nets are necessary precautions, and expats should be well informed of the diseases and which hospitals provide quality healthcare.